HiGregSmith/KiCommand/README.md

 - Arguments are usually Mixed Case.
 - Python commands within Command Stack are whatever is needed, but mostly will be Mixed Case or UPPER CASE.
 - To enter an argument that also happens to be a command, use the single quote mark (') such as in the following string: **'calllist help**
+- To enter an argument that requires any spaces (such as a filename or command help text), use double quotes around the argument (i.e. **"argument with spaces"**).
 - Access to Python functions and attributes are exactly as documented in the [Python pcbnew documentation](http://docs.kicad-pcb.org/doxygen-python/namespacepcbnew.html), which are often in either mixed case or all caps.
 Example: **modules GetCenter call**
 - Define a new command with the colon, and end with the semicolon.
     - **: newcommand ARG Arg command ARG command ;**